 Table 2.
-SSDT improvement metrics via CSS
+FCMAST improvement metrics via CSS

-B. Simulation Performance Optimization Wrapper (SPOW)
+• Simulation Performance Optimization Wrapper (SPOW)

-SPOW deploys combination of simulation tool methods and Load Sharing Facility (LSF) optimizations to deliver up to 5x simulation improvements:
+SPOW deploys combination of simulation tool methods and Load Sharing Facility (LSF) optimisations to deliver upto 5x simulation improvements (Table 5).

-Capture and Replay (CNR): CNR is a mechanism by which the simulation result is captured first and run on a different version of the same (Figure 9).
-In SSDT architecture, this flow is deployed to capture stimulus from RTL to replay at GLS for the first time.
-It additionally optimizes runs for the targeted block and aids VCD generation for power estimation and IR drop analysis.
+Capture and Replay (CNR): CNR is a mechanism by which the simulation result is captured first and run/replayed on a different version of the same design without the need to run the test.
+In FCMAST architecture this flow is deployed to capture stimulus from RTL to replay at GLS for the first time.
+It additionally optimises runs for the targeted block and aids VCD generation for power estimation and IR drop analysis.